gurditsingh/hydeout/_posts/test.md

 ### Storage Layer
 In the storage layer we have different options to load or store the data.

- - **Relational Database** you can land it into your traditional relational database or your data warehouse and that is what we used to call the sql data warehouse it's the same concept it's a relational database for your data warehouse.
+ - **Relational Database -** you can land it into your traditional relational database or your data warehouse and that is what we used to call the sql data warehouse it's the same concept it's a relational database for your data warehouse.
- - **Data Lake** you can land it into your data lake store gen 2 it's your data lake (ADLS Gen 2) or what we used to call blob store or azure data lake store and can land data in there in any type of format.
+ - **Data Lake -** you can land it into your data lake store gen 2 it's your data lake (ADLS Gen 2) or what we used to call blob store or azure data lake store and can land data in there in any type of format.
- - **Spark Tables** you can land it into spark table within the synapse studio. if you're familiar with Azure Databricks.
+ - **Spark Tables -** you can land it into spark table within the synapse studio. if you're familiar with Azure Databricks.
 An Azure Databricks table is a collection of structured data.
 You can cache, filter, and perform any operations supported by Apache Spark on Azure Databricks tables.
 You can query tables with Spark APIs and Spark SQL.
- - **Cosmos db**   you can land it into cosmos db within the synapse studio.
+ - **Cosmos db -**   you can land it into cosmos db within the synapse studio.
 Azure synapse introduced a link to cosmos db so if you land data and content on db that can be easily queried for reporting purposes.

 ### Compute Layer
 so we have ingest and we have the storage but now we have to compute on top of the storage so we have three ways of doing that in azure synapse.